tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.layers.md

 Can be used as a normalizer function for conv2d and fully_connected.

-Note: When is_training is True the moving_mean and moving_variance need to be updated, by default the update_ops are placed in tf.GraphKeys.UPDATE_OPS so they need to be added as a dependency to the train_op, example:
+Note: When is_training is True the moving_mean and moving_variance need to be updated, by default the update_ops are placed in `tf.GraphKeys.UPDATE_OPS` so they need to be added as a dependency to the `train_op`, example:

   update_ops = tf.get_collection(tf.GraphKeys.UPDATE_OPS)
   if update_ops: